 The U.S. Short Oil Fund (DNO) is designed to deliver the inverse return of the front-month WTI crude oil contract.
-This is a very small fund (only about $8 million in AUM), but the PowerShares DB Crude Oil Short ETN (SZO) is scarcely larger at $15 million in AUM.
-Nevertheless, they do offer a way to play falling oil prices outside of shorting shares like USO (and paying the borrowing costs) [see also Four Commodities To Buy Before Roubini’s “Perfect Storm”].
+This is a very small fund but the PowerShares DB Crude Oil Short ETN (SZO) is scarcely larger.
+Nevertheless, they do offer a way to play falling oil prices outside of shorting shares like USO (and paying the borrowing costs).

-Investors looking for even more risk and volatility can consider the leveraged ETFs.
-ProShares Ultra DJ-UBS Crude Oil (UCO) offers daily returns of 2x the Dow Jones-UBS Crude Oil sub-index, while PowerShares DB Crude Oil Double Short ETN (DTO) offers double leverage in the opposite direction, as does the ProShares UltraShort DJ-UBS Crude Oil (SCO) ETF, though DTO also includes a T-bill return component.
-These highly leveraged funds are much larger in terms of AUM and average trading volume, but investors and traders should understand that they’re not intended as long-term vehicles – not only are they not especially tax-efficient, but the daily re-balancing of some of these funds creates meaningful volatility drag.
-Note that PowerShares’ products, such as DTO, use a monthly reset to minimize volatility drag, but it is still a fund designed for active traders and investors nevertheless.
+Investors looking for even more risk and volatility can consider leveraged ETFs.
+ProShares Ultra DJ-UBS Crude Oil (UCO) offers daily returns of 2x the Dow Jones-UBS Crude Oil Sub-Index, while PowerShares DB Crude Oil Double Short ETN (DTO) offers double leverage in the opposite direction, as does the ProShares UltraShort DJ-UBS Crude Oil (SCO) ETF, though DTO also includes a T-bill return component.
+These highly leveraged funds are not intended as long-term vehicles – not only are they not especially tax efficient, but the daily re-balancing of some of these funds creates meaningful volatility drag.
+Note that PowerShares’ products, such as DTO, use a monthly reset to minimize volatility drag, but nevertheless it is still a fund designed for active traders and investors.

 The Bottom Line